machinable-org/machinable/docs/guide/element.md

 {'batch_size': 1}
 ```

-Elements support many more advanced configuration features such as validation, parameter documentation, computed values, etc., which will be covered in later sections of the Guide.
-For now, the key thing to note is that elements are classes with default configurations that may be modified with a list of configuration updates.
+Elements support many more advanced configuration features such as typing, validation, parameter documentation, computed values, etc., which will be covered in later sections of the Guide.
+For now, to summarize, elements are classes with default configurations that may be modified with a list of configuration updates.